Trigger pipelines from external systems

 ZenML's current implementation uses shared global state (like active stack and active pipeline), which prevents running multiple pipelines concurrently in the same process.
 If you attempt to trigger multiple pipelines simultaneously, subsequent calls will be blocked with the error:

 The FastAPI example above uses threading, but due to ZenML's architecture, concurrent pipeline execution will fail.
-For production environments that need to handle concurrent pipeline requests, consider deploying your pipeline triggers through container orchestration platforms.
+For production environments that need to handle concurrent pipeline requests, consider using Pipeline Deployments which handle this natively, or deploying your custom pipeline triggers through container orchestration platforms.

 Recommended Solutions for Concurrent Execution